-- Councils are responsible for: - Issuing an outdoor dining approval (typically referred to as a "permit") under section 125 of the Roads Act 1993 and section 68 of the Local Government Act 1993. - Notifying NSW Police and L&GNSW when an outdoor dining application is received which requires a temporary change of boundary for the liquor licence. - Consulting with NSW Police prior to sending the completed outdoor dining application to L&GNSW for a temporary change of licence boundary approval. - Ensure venues comply with any outdoor dining permit requirements and relevant legislation. - More information about the streamlined outdoor dining approval process is in section 2.
+- Councils are responsible for: - Issuing an outdoor dining approval (typically referred to as a "permit") under section 125 of the Roads Act 1993 and section 68 of the Local Government Act 1993. - Notifying NSW Police and L&GNSW when an outdoor dining application is received which requires a temporary change of boundary for the liquor licence. - Consulting with NSW Police prior to sending the completed outdoor dining application to L&GNSW for a temporary change of licence boundary approval.

+- Obtaining agreement from Transport for NSW for any proposal that involves use of a footpath on a classified road. - Ensure venues comply with any outdoor dining permit requirements and relevant legislation. - More information about the streamlined outdoor dining approval process is in section 2.